GSA/plainlanguage.gov/_pages/resources/groups/index.md

 - The [Quality and Productivity Commission](http://qpc.co.la.ca.us/pl.asp), established by the Board of Supervisors of the County of Los Angeles, also has its own site.

-- Minnesota state agencies must comply with [Governor Dayton’s Executive Order on plain language](https://mn.gov/governor/assets/EO-14-07.pdf_tcm1055-93446.pdf).
+- Minnesota state agencies must comply with [former Governor Dayton’s Executive Order on plain language](https://www.leg.mn.gov/lrl/execorders/eoresults?gov=all&title=&number=14-07&ft).
 Their plain language program started in the Minnesota Department of Revenue and has spread to many other state agencies.

 ## Around the world